Allen-Bradley Studio 5000 (formerly RSLogix 5000) for Sensor Integration

 Allen-Bradley Sequential Function Charts (SFC) Example for Sensor Integration

 Complete working example demonstrating Sequential Function Charts (SFC) implementation for Sensor Integration using Allen-Bradley Studio 5000 (formerly RSLogix 5000).
-This code has been tested on ControlLogix hardware.
+Follows Allen-Bradley naming conventions.
+Tested on ControlLogix hardware.

 // Allen-Bradley Studio 5000 (formerly RSLogix 5000) - Sensor Integration Control